ccarabine/Churchbarn-holiday-let/README.md

 * Video, introducing South West Cornwall -user initiates controls such as sound/play and will be fully responsive on all devices (80% width and height) -PASS
 * Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject with CTA -PASS

-## Features unique to Contact us page.
+## Features unique to 'Contact' Page

 * A contact form with 9 data field inputs, ‘first name’, ‘surname’, ‘email address’, ‘telephone number’,’ number of adults’, ‘number of children’, ‘arrival date’, ‘departure date’, ‘message’ and a submit button and reset button underneath.-PASS
 * The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.-PASS